 would do the trick.
 For more information on the 'scp' command, type man scp in the terminal.

-The most popular graphical file transfer option in OS X is the program Fetch.
-This is not free, although SMU users can download it for free from the IT web site.
+One of the most popular graphical file transfer options in OS X is the program Fetch.
+This is not a free program.

 To use Fetch, fill in the UNIX hostname (e.g. titan.smu.edu), your username on that host (e.g. reynolds), and your password on that host, then click 'Connect'.
 You will then see a display of your remote directory on the UNIX server.
 Transfer files by dragging them to and from the Finder.

-A free alternative to Fetch is FileZilla.
-To install FileZilla:
+A free alternative to Fetch that may be used from OS X, Windows and Linux is is FileZilla.
+To install FileZilla in OS X:

 To use FileZilla, fill in the fields for the host (e.g. titan.smu.edu), your username on that host (e.g. reynolds), your password, and the port (use 22 for SFTP), and hit [return].
 You should notice two file browser windows open up, the browser on the left is on your computer, the browser on the right is from the UNIX host (e.g. titan).
 Transfer files by dragging them from one computer to the other with your mouse.